 We also arrange occasional outings to places of local historical interest.
 Recent visits have included Trinity House in Hull and the Arctic Corsair.
 Members are also encouraged to carry out research into aspects of local history and to promote wider interest amongst local people in the heritage of our area.
 In addition, we mount occasional exhibitions focusing on a particular aspect of local history.
 A recently created exhibition about Willerby’s Past is on display at the Willerby & Kirk Ella Institute on Main St., Willerby.
 It is available to view during the normal opening hours of Willerby Library.

 Anlaby and Kirk Ella Exhibitions

 Both our Anlaby and Kirk Ella exhibitions are now on permanent display at Haltemprice Leisure Centre.
 They can be found in the corridors adjacent to the main sports hall and in the Anlaby Room (when vacant).
-We also have ‘travelling’ versions of these two displays and these are available to other interested groups in our area.
+We also have ‘travelling’ versions of these two displays which are available to other interested groups in our area.
 Please contact us for more details.
-Our Willerby display can also be viewed in the entrance hall of Willerby Library during normal opening hours.

-Members of the group have recently completed a research project on the history of Tranby and have mounted an exhibition of their findings at various venues in the area.
+Members of the group have also completed a research project on the history of Tranby and have mounted an exhibition of their findings at various venues in the area.

 For more information on the AWAKE U3A Local History Group and our current exhibition, please contact the group leader, Francis Davies, by 'phone on 650449 or by email using the 'Bird' link at the top right on this page.